Eyal8/easyLearn/README.md

-#EasyLearn Project
+# EasyLearn project

 EasyLearn app takes the idea of shared content like in google sheets, and expends it to other areas such as filming, drawing, recording and more so the lecturer can display simultaneously all the group's contents and eventually combine it to an integrated content for the class to see.

 Authors:
   Eyal Arviv
   Shani Houri
   Shachar Eliasy
   Shachar Wild
   Shirel Brandes